<<Previous | Story Intro | Return to Stories | Next >>

 "Men can be so clueless," Casey nodded.
 "If they'd just listen to what we're saying, they'd understand what we want.
 I had this beautiful Saturday all planned last summer.
 I'd been hinting about it all week, mentioning it every chance I could, building it up, letting him know that we were going to have a wonderful time, and he gets up, drinks his coffee, and asks me if I have any plans!
 Well, duh!
 I figured if he didn't know, even after I'd told him the night before that I had the picnic basket ready, then I wasn't going to spell it out for him!
 So he disappeared into his office for two freaking hours.
 And then gave me the sad puppy dog eyes and the 'what's wrong whine' when he finally figured out I was pissed!"

 "I know what you mean!
-After that damned game was off, he walks into the bedroom...I was lying on the bed reading a book...stretches out beside me, and thinks it's playtime!
+After that damned game was off, he walks into the bedroom...I was laying on the bed reading a book...stretches out beside me, and thinks it's playtime!
 Then he gets all pissy when I want to finish my book!"
 Sam declared.

 "Men...gotta love 'em, cause they won't let us shoot 'em," Casey grinned.